Research Team

 Director

-Nicky is one of two directors within the M.E Research team.
-She has some 15 years’ experience, mainly in research and consulting at M.E but also in planning at the local government level.
+Nicky is one of two directors within M.E Research.
+She has over 15 years’ experience, mainly in research and consulting at M.E but also in planning at the local government level.
 Nicky is broadly interested in assisting communities to improve their wellbeing, including through enhancement of ecological sustainability and resilience to natural hazards.
-These interests are reflected in her chosen academic background in geography, law and, more recently, a PhD completed in ecological economics and supported through a Bright Futures scholarship.
+These interests are reflected in her chosen academic background in geography, law, and a PhD in ecological economics and supported through a Bright Futures scholarship.

 Juan Monge